-Impact of Work Sector
+Impact of work sector

 The design of our salary survey unfortunately did not allow for a direct analysis of the impact of the work sector within the regression analysis.
-This is due to the fact that the relevant questions were set up as multi - choice questions.
-However, looking at the sector separately we can conclude the following information on it:
+This is due to the fact that the relevant questions were set up as multi-choice questions.
+However, looking at the sector separately (Figure 13) we can conclude the following information on it:

-By comparing the mean and median FTETCs between the primary insurance (including pension funds and the like) with reinsurance, we can see that on average, an actuary working for a reinsurance company earns 17% more than an actuary working for a primary insurance company.
-Working for an audit and / or consulting firm also on average leads to a higher FTETC.
+By comparing the mean and median FTETCs of primary insurance (including pension funds and the like) with reinsurance, we can see that on average, an actuary working for a reinsurance company earns 17% more than an actuary working for a primary insurance company.

+Working for an audit and/or consulting firm or in banking & finance also on average leads to a higher FTETC.
 However, the sample size for Banking & Finance was very small and therefore, the result for this sector is uncertain.